Fejyte/Most-Active-Cookie/README.md

 # Most-Active-Cookie

-This program  processes the log file and return the most active cookie for specified day (defined as teh cookie seen the most times during the day)
+This program  processes a given cookie log file and returns the most active cookie for specified day (defined as the cookie seen the most times during the day)

 This directory consists of the following files: